eghove/liri-node-bot/README.md

 * Play the song found on Spotify in a new browser window,
 * Search Bands in Town for upcoming performances by a band or artist and display those results,
 * Take the user to the site in a new browser window where they may purchase tickets to the first upcoming performance,
-* Search the Open Movie Database for a movie title and display those results,
+* Search the Open Movie Database (OMDb) for a movie title and display those results,
 * Display the movie poster for the movie found in a new browser window,
 * Log all commands, queries, and results in a text file called log.txt, and
 * Execute a pre-programmed search command located in a text file called random.txt.